 - 1. Show proof of medical insurance with medical evacuation and repatriation clause.
 F-1 students must submit proof of insurance to the Office of Admissions before they will be permitted to register for classes.
 Coverage must be maintained while studying at WCC.
 The student will not be allowed to register for future semesters at WCC if their insurance policy is cancelled.
 WCC does not maintain coverage for students and is not responsible for any medical, hospital, evacuation or repatriation expenses which they may incur. - 2.
-Provide verification of visa status.
+Provide verification of visa status and identity.
 F-1 visa applicants currently in the United States must include copies of their I-94 card, visa and passport page with photograph and dates of issue and expiration of the passport.
-Students who currently hold an F1 visa must include a copy of their Form I-20. - 3.
-Schedule an appointment for the Washtenaw Community College Orientation and Assessment.
+Students who currently hold an F-1 visa must include a copy of their Form - 3.
+Complete online orientation and schedule an appointment for the Washtenaw Community College F-1 Orientation and Assessment testing.
 Visit www.wccnet.edu/orientation for more information.
 Assessment and Orientation must be completed before the student will be allowed to register.